degun-osint/RhinoScraper/readme.md

-# 🦏 RhinoScraper
+# 🦏 RhinoScraper v 0.2

-RhinoScraper is an advanced OSINT (Open Source Intelligence) tool designed to analyze websites and extract various types of information, including security data, contact details, technologies used, and legal information.
+RhinoScraper is an advanced OSINT (Open Source Intelligence) tool designed to analyze websites and extract various types of information, including security data, contact details, technologies used.

 ```
 ▗▄▄▖ ▐▌   ▄ ▄▄▄▄   ▄▄▄   ▗▄▄▖▗▞▀▘ ▄▄▄ ▗▞▀▜▌▄▄▄▄  ▗▞▀▚▖ ▄▄▄